A mini travel guide of Skiathos island!

 Skiathos Garden Theater ©secretgreece

-A real gem and something that I couldn’t imagine that I would find in a Greek island!
-A great dance theater initiative that adds a different dimension to the cultural map of the island.
+This is a real gem and something that I couldn’t imagine I would find on a Greek island!
+It’s a great dance theatre initiative that adds a different dimension to the island’s cultural map.

-I watched two plays, “the Cave” and “Eros – Hero” and I loved the performances, the stories and all the different emotions that I experienced.
+I watched two plays, “The Cave” and “Eros – Hero”, and I loved the performances, the stories, and all the different emotions I experienced.

-Highly recommended for those that like these types of performances and plays!
+Highly recommended for those who like these types of performances and plays!
+More Information Here!

 #Enjoy the sunset

-There are two sunset spots in Skiathos that are my favourite.
-One of them is the beach of Agia Eleni, an ideal beach to enjoy with your loved one romantic moments with bright colours by the sea.
+Two sunset spots in Skiathos are my favourites.
+One of them is the beach of Agia Eleni, an ideal place to enjoy romantic moments with your loved one, with bright colours by the sea.

 Agios Nikolaos skiathos island